-The Short Break Contract from HCC continued to enable a range of leisure activities to be delivered, including weekend sessions, adventure breaks, a Lego club, 1:1 sessions and holiday activity schemes.
+The Short Break Contract from HCC continued to enable a range of leisure activities to be delivered, including weekend sessions, 1:1 sessions and holiday activity schemes.
 All referrals for these services must come through the HCC Short Breaks process.
-Fundraising supports evening sessions as well as a group for under 5's which supports families with a stay and play session.
-These services were adapted as the pandemic progressed with a reduced offer of evening and weekend sessions alongside holiday activity schemes.
-A move to our new community hub in January 2022 enabled additional sessions to be offered in a more welcoming environment.
-48 children accessed these activities across the year, attending a total of 831 sessions.
+Fundraising supports evening sessions as well as a group for under 5s which supports families with a stay and play session.
+These services continued to grow as they settled into the new community hub which enabled additional sessions to be offered in a more welcoming environment.
+73 children accessed these activities across the year, attending a total of 1,061 sessions.